 On September 16, 1988, President Ronald Reagan signed the Constitution Heritage Act of 1988 which established the National Constitution Center.
 The act called for a national center “within or in close proximity to the Independence National Historical Park” that “shall disseminate information about the United States Constitution on a nonpartisan basis in order to increase awareness and understanding of the Constitution among the American people.”

 The renowned architecture firm Pei Cobb Freed & Partners designed the National Constitution Center.
 The original design of the main exhibition and visitor experience was produced by Ralph Appelbaum Associates.

-The Center has hosted an array of engaging exhibitions, including world premieres, and engaged diverse, distinguished leaders of government, policy, journalism, and scholarship in timely public discussions and debates.
+The museum has hosted an array of engaging exhibitions, including world premieres, and engaged diverse, distinguished leaders of government, policy, journalism, and scholarship in timely public discussions and debates.
 Past programs have featured Tom Brokaw, Ken Burns, Chris Matthews, Donald Rumsfeld, Antonin Scalia, Larry Summers, Cornel West, and many others.
 Presidents George H.W.
 Bush and Bill Clinton have served as chairmen of the Board of Trustees.

-Since 2006, the Center has administered the Liberty Medal, which is awarded annually to men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
+Since 2006, the Constitution Center has administered the Liberty Medal, which is awarded annually to men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
 Recipients include Presidents George H.W.
 Bush and Bill Clinton, Bono, Muhammad Ali, Mikhail Gorbachev, Nelson Mandela, former Secretary of State Hillary Rodham Clinton, and Sandra Day O’Connor.

-In 2006, the Center helped launch Constitution High School, a history- and civics-themed magnet school in the Philadelphia School District.
+In 2006, the Constitution Center helped launch Constitution High School, a history- and civics-themed magnet school in the Philadelphia School District.

-In 2008, the Center hosted a Democratic presidential primary debate between Senators Hillary Clinton and Barack Obama, a town hall meeting with Senator John McCain, and a pivotal speech on race by Obama.
+In 2008, the Constitution Center hosted a Democratic presidential primary debate between Senators Hillary Rodham Clinton and Barack Obama, a town hall meeting with Senator John McCain, and a pivotal speech on race by Obama.

-In 2010, the Center launched two powerful online platforms for civic engagement and education: Constitution Daily, a blog featuring smart conversation on the Constitution, and Constitution Hall Pass, a webcast and live chat series that explores America’s civic holidays and history and now reaches millions of students each year.
+In 2010, the Constitution Center launched two powerful online platforms for civic engagement and education: Constitution Daily, a blog featuring smart conversation on the Constitution, and Constitution Hall Pass, a free video lesson and live chat series that explores America’s civic holidays and history and now reaches millions of students each year.